555Viktor/etch-a-sketch/README.md

-# etch-a-sketch

-Certainly!
-Here’s the freshened-up README without emojis:

----

-# Etch-a-Sketch Clone
+# Etch-a-Sketch App ✏️

 ## Project Overview

-This is a web-based Etch-a-Sketch clone built with **HTML**, **CSS**, and **JavaScript**.
-Inspired by the classic drawing toy, this project was developed as part of **The Odin Project**'s curriculum.
-The app allows users to interact with a customizable grid, drawing in various modes and colors, with dynamic controls to reset or modify the canvas as needed.
+This is a web-based Etch-a-Sketch clone created using HTML, CSS, and JavaScript.
+Inspired by the classic toy, this project was completed as part of an assignment for The Odin Project.
+It provides an interactive drawing grid with customizable features and dynamic controls for the user.

 ## Live preview

-Check out the project deployed here: [Insert demo link]
+Check out the project deployed here: https://555viktor.github.io/etch-a-sketch/

 ## Features